javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 To intercept the reading, the `handler` should have a method `get(target, property, receiver)`.

-It triggers when a property is read:
+It triggers when a property is read, with following arguments:

 - `target` -- is the target object, the one passed as the first argument to `new Proxy`,
 - `property` -- property name,
-- `receiver` -- if the property is a getter, then `receiver` is the object that's going to be used as `this` in that code.
+- `receiver` -- if the target property is a getter, then `receiver` is the object that's going to be used as `this` in its code.
 Usually that's the `proxy` object itself (or an object that inherits from it, if we inherit from proxy).
+Right now we don't need this argument, will be explained in more details letter.

 Let's use `get` to implement default values for an object.